 I. Specification of Thematic Areas and Format Preferences

-During the electronic submission process, you will be asked to identify which of NRPA’s three pillars (conservation, health and wellness, social equity) the proposal best fits.
-Additional areas (methodology and research design, management and administration of recreational programs, other) have been provided to meet the potential needs of proposed sessions.
+During the electronic submission process, you will be asked to identify which of NRPA’s three pillars (conservation, equity, health and wellness) the proposal best fits.

 A. Specify the pillar that best matches the objectives of the study in the order of preference (from the thematic areas that are listed below).
 Reviewers will be selected and asked to review proposals based on these pillars.
 Papers accepted for presentation will be re-grouped into coherent themes for the NRS at the Annual Conference.